Jahid-Iqbal/Java/String Buffer.md

 # StringBuffer
 >Creating objects in Heap Memory and every time updating the content in original object.
 So, StringBuffer is mutable.
+All the methods under StringBuffer class are synchronized.

 ```java
 public final class StringBuffer